Designing AeT’s First Student and Educator Dashboards

 For Students:

-• Better engagement with remediation
+Increased engagement with remediation and follow-up actions

-• Reduced friction across devices
+Reduced friction across web and native experiences

 For AeT + Design System: